ucb-sts/sts/walkthrough.md

 ### Interactive Mode

-If you have bug in mind, interactive mode is the perfect way to manually trigger it.
+If you have  a bug in mind, interactive mode is the perfect way to manually trigger it.
 It allows us to simulate the same network events as fuzzer mode, but gives us a command line interface to control the execution and examine the state of the network as we proceed.